Astros betting on Dallas Keuchel to repeat history

 HOUSTON -- Dallas Keuchel had already established himself as the real deal in baseball circles when he embraced the moment and pitched the Houston Astros over the New York Yankees in the 2015 American League wild-card game.

 Keuchel logged a 20-8 record that season, led the league in innings pitched, pocketed a Gold Glove and an All-Star Game appearance, and went on to beat out David Price for the Cy Young Award in November.
-But it was something of a watershed achievement when he took the mound in a hostile environment at Yankee Stadium and dazzled one of baseball's iconic franchises over six shutout innings in a 3-0 Astros victory.
+Still, it was something of a watershed achievement when he took the mound in a hostile environment at Yankee Stadium and dazzled one of baseball's iconic franchises over six shutout innings in a 3-0 Astros victory.

-The high stakes of a wild-card game can wreak havoc on a pitcher's nerves -- as evidenced by the combined 18.40 ERA from 2017 wild-card starters Luis Severino, Ervin Santana, Zack Greinke and Jon Gray this month.
-So Keuchel, then 27, enhanced his bona fides when he toyed with the Yankees in a one-and-done situation with so little margin for error.
+The high stakes of a wild-card game can wreak havoc on a pitcher's nerves -- as evidenced by the combined 18.40 ERA from 2017 wild-card starters Luis Severino, Ervin Santana, Zack Greinke and Jon Gray.
+Keuchel, then 27, enhanced his bona fides when he toyed with the Yankees in a one-and-done situation with so little margin for error.

 "At that point, I was just trying to get myself better, and a lot of the guys would say the same thing," Keuchel said Thursday from Minute Maid Park.
 "That win in the wild-card game wasn't just special for me and the validation [it brought].
 It was special for everybody to go into New York and play that well.
 Now we look back on it, and it's probably one of the most magical times that I'll have in my career.
 It's something I'll never forget, for sure."

-Two years later, Keuchel is back, craggy beard and all, looking to create some more warm postseason memories in a much more nurturing environment.
+Two years later, Keuchel is back, craggy beard and all, looking to create more warm postseason memories in a much more nurturing environment.

 The Astros will pose a major challenge for the Yankees, who rallied from a 2-0 deficit to eliminate Cleveland and advance to the American League Championship Series.
 Astros manager A.J.
 Hinch will send out Keuchel against Masahiro Tanaka in Game 1 on Friday, followed by a high-octane special between Justin Verlander and Severino on Saturday.